bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 `Nginx load balancer documentation`_.
 For instance, there are different strategies available for choosing what server to connect to next.

-First, we need to add an ``upstream`` stanza to our Nginx configuration.
+First, you need to add an ``upstream`` stanza to the Nginx configuration.
 This typically goes above the ``server`` stanza and looks something like the
 following: